#PumpRules @Scheana Is Officially Divorced

 Weeks after her divorce filing, Scheana Marie was seen spending time with actor Robert Parks-Valletta and in February, after confirming the new romance with Shay, the reality star and her new boyfriend turned up on the red carpet at the premiere of Bronzeville in Los Angeles.

-Although Scheana Marie’s relationship is still new, she’s already discussed getting married for a second time and throughout the past few months, she and Valletta have seemingly proved their relationship is quite serious with trips to Hawaii, Amsterdam and Big Bear.
+Although Scheana Marie’s relationship is still new, she’s already discussed getting married for a second time and throughout the past few months, she and Valletta have seemingly proved their relationship is quite serious with trips to Hawaii, Amsterdam, and Big Bear.

 [Featured Image by Alberto E. Rodriguez/Getty Images]